Khallit al-Dabe': Settler violence and government-sponsored attacks

+On May 5, 2025, the Israeli army destroyed several houses and cave dwellings in Khallet Al-Dabaa, in the occupied West Bank.
+In total, 21 Palestinian children and 28 Palestinian adults were forcibly displaced.

 On multiple occasions, settlers have targeted crops and orchards belonging to Khallet al-Dabaʿ residents.
 In September 2023, the Land Research Center reported that colonists destroyed dozens of olive trees and damaged fields belonging to the hamlet's farmers.

 On 25 July 2018, the Israeli army demolished several homes and water cisterns in Khallet al-Dabaʿ, displacing 20 people, including children.

 The hamlet's school has been subject to repeated demolition and confiscation.
 In July 2020, Israeli forces dismantled and confiscated a donor-funded school structure serving Khallet al-Dabaʿ children, forcing students to study outdoors or in temporary shelters.

 In March 2021, Israeli forces demolished four houses in al-Mufqara and Khallet al-Dabaʿ, displacing several families.
 The demolitions were part of a broader pattern targeting communities across Masafer Yatta.

 On 11 August 2021, Israeli bulldozers demolished a rain-water cistern belonging to a resident of Khallet al-Dabaʿ, along with other structures in the eastern Yatta area.
 The same operation also razed, for a second time, an agricultural shack in nearby al-Fakhit, and demolished an agricultural room and a 100-m^{2} house belonging to Muhammad Dababseh, displacing a family of more than twelve people.